Accepte des invités

 To meet as many people as possible, from many different cultures, and have a kick-ass time doing it :)

 I grew up all over since my dad was in the Army and I took the Navy path until a shoulder injury interrupted what I had planned to be a life-long career in the military.
 Have lived in SoCal, Hawaii, Texas, Florida... basically, all nice warm tropical(-ish) places!
 Then something possessed me to apply to grad school in extremely cold climates.
-Ended up moving to Boston to start grad school, and it's definitely a toss up between here, NYC, Philly, and Seattle as to which one gets my vote for my favorite city ever :)
+Ended up moving to Boston to start grad school, and it's definitely a toss up between here, NYC, Philly, and Seattle as to which one gets my vote for my favorite USA city ever :) I love escaping to magical areas such as Norway, the Himalayas, Iceland, Faroe Islands, etc. And if it's a new area I've never been to, all the better!

-I love collecting and learning about wine, or going out for a (gluten free) drink, making new friends, karaoke, and finding cool new hangout spots.
+I love collecting and learning about wine, or going out for a (gluten free) drink, planning and hosting wine parties made up of several wines being offered for guests to taste and paired with things like chocolate (goes so much better than cheese, it's interesting how biting into the chocolate before or after the wine can bring out more the flavors of the wine or the chocolate!
+Lavender infused chocolate goes particularly well with reds!) making new friends, karaoke, and finding cool new hangout spots.
 I love to show others around and share some of my favorite places too...
-I take pleasure in the simple things, like laying on the grass cloudwatching, going for long strolls, sitting and people watching, etc. I am totally in love with the gym and with water, I cannot get enough of the beach or swimming, even in the middle of the winter!
+I take pleasure in the simple things, like laying on the grass cloudwatching, going for long strolls, sitting and people watching, etc. I am totally in love with the gym and with water and air, I cannot get enough of the beach, flying, or swimming, even in the middle of the winter!
 Yes, I have actually gone in the ocean while it was SNOWING.

 Oh, and im skilled in many different disciplines of circus arts, even have my own equipment at home and would be more than willing to introduce you to the most addictive drug ever: circus.
 I also have a yoga room you can use, and can introduce you to the acro-yoga community in Boston as well!